If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Remember, the links are not only inbound, but they can also be outbound or external.
 You can add rel=”Nofollow” to the external links to save SEO juice but not necessary for all sites.

-Adding Nofollow relationship attribute to external sites, you discourage search engines not to follow these links.
-For ads and affiliate links, you should add this attribute, but if you feel a particular site adding value to your contents, you can consider using Dofollow attributes there.
+Adding a Nofollow relationship attribute to external sites, discourage search engines not to follow these links.
+For ads and affiliate links, you should add this attribute, but if you feel a particular site adding value to your content, you can consider using Dofollow attributes there.

 Social strategy with major networks like Facebook, Twitter, LinkedIn, Instagram, Google+, Pinterest, etc. has a significant impact (and source of traffic too) on your SEO ranking.

-Ultimately creating the skyscraping contents and in-depth contents that people are looking for is the best off-page SEO technique to boost your SEO ranking.
+Ultimately creating the skyscraping content and in-depth content that people are looking for is the best off-page SEO technique to boost your SEO ranking.
 Here, people will link and share your site as it’s actually providing value to them.